Buddleja simplex

 Buddleja simplex is probably extinct, as no record of it has been made for nearly 200 years.
 It was a species endemic to Saltillo in Mexico, described and named by Kraenzlin in 1912.

 Description

 Buddleja simplex is a small shrub, the young branches subquadrangular with adpressed tomentum.
-The small, membranaceous oblong-elliptic or oblong-lanceolate leaves have 0.5 – 1.5 cm petioles, and are 2 – 4 cm long by 0.5 – 1.2 cm wide, tomentulose above, tomentose below.
+The small, membranaceous oblong to elliptic or oblong to lanceolate leaves have 0.5 – 1.5 cm petioles, and are 2 – 4 cm long by 0.5 – 1.2 cm wide, tomentulose above, tomentose below.
 The bracted inflorescences are 5 – 10 cm long, comprising 8 – 10 pairs of sessile or pedunculate heads < 0.6 cm in diameter.

 The species is considered very close to B. sessiliflora, the latter having marginally larger flower heads and longer fruits.